Opportunity-Holding/RESTar.Tutorial/README.md

     }
 }
 ```
-The application above is not very useful, however, since it doesn't expose any resources except the resources that come with RESTar.
+The application above is not very useful, however, since it doesn't really expose any app data.
 Let's change that.
 To register a Starcounter database class with RESTar, so that RESTar can expose it for operations over the REST API, we simply decorate it's class definition with the `RESTarAttribute` attribute.

 ```c#
 [Database, RESTar(GET, POST, PUT, PATCH, DELETE)]